Skip to main content

 Query Objective

-Generate month-end account balances for Q1 2024 (January, February, March), showing NULL for months with no transactions.
+Generate month-end account balances for Q1 2024 (January, February, March) with carry-forward: months with no transactions show the last known balance; NULL only when the account has no prior history.

 Key Design Decisions

-- Spine Generation: CROSS JOIN ensures all account×month combinations are present, making gaps explicit
+1. Spine Generation: CROSS JOIN ensures all account×month combinations are present, making gaps explicit (for cardinality pattern, see Data Lake Architecture - Transformation Cardinality)

-- Window Function: ROW_NUMBER() efficiently identifies last transaction without multiple scans
+2. Window Function: ROW_NUMBER() efficiently identifies last transaction without multiple scans (optimized for 100M+ row tables)

-- LEFT JOIN: Preserves all account×month combinations, showing NULL for months with no activity
+3. LEFT JOIN: Preserves all account×month combinations; carry-forward (LAST_VALUE IGNORE NULLS) fills months with no activity with the last known balance

-- Partition Pruning: WHERE clause on tx_date enables partition pruning for 100M row tables
+4. Partition Pruning: WHERE clause on tx_date enables partition pruning for 100M row tables (see Silver layer schema)

-- Deterministic Ordering: id DESC as tie-breaker ensures consistent results
+5. Deterministic Ordering: id DESC as tie-breaker ensures consistent results (see Data Model Design Rationale)

 Performance Optimizations